What is an externship?

 An externship consists of part-time or full-time volunteer work at a government or nonprofit organization, plus reading and writing assignments, for academic credit.

-UVA offers three types of externships: part-time externships, full-time individualized externships, and UVA Law in DC (fall semester only).
+UVA offers four types of externships: part-time externships, full-time individualized externships, J-Term externships, and UVA Law in DC (fall semester only).

 May I work at a law firm or company for externship credit?